tree-sitter/tree-sitter/docs/section-6-contributing.md

 cd tree-sitter
 ```

-To use the `web-ui` command, you'll need to build the WASM library.
+Optionally, build the WASM library.
+If you skip this step, then the `tree-sitter web-ui` command will require an internet connection.
 If you have emscripten installed, this will use your `emcc` compiler.
 Otherwise, it will use Docker:

 ```sh
 ./script/build-wasm